duncan-bayne/toy-robot/README.md

 I made the following assumptions:

+ * lines that are either empty or contain only whitespace can be completely ignored
  * multiple valid PLACE statements are valid
  * case-sensitivity was by design (e.g. `PLACE` but not `place`)
  * abbreviations are not allowed (e.g. `NORTH` but not `N`)